 Setting Exclude External Emails as "Off" will include emails where the email address is not held for any clients.
 This ensures that any emails sent or received that relate to a client (such as for a client's lawyers, banker, bookkeeper, etc) can be filed against the client.
 It also allows emails for prospective clients to be filed.

 On the Exclusion tab, click Add Exclusion and enter the email address or domain for any specific emails or domains you need to exclude from the auto-filing.

-Below is a list of example exclusions that practices want to add in their settings:
+Below is a list of some example exclusions that practices may want to add to their settings: